JingchaoZhang/JingchaoZhang.github.io/_posts/2026-02-15-IB vs Ethernet Fine-Tuning at Scale.md

 ### Why Not 122× Throughput Gap?

-The throughput gap is ~27× (7B dense), ~45× (72B dense), and ~57× (MoE), not 122×, because:
+The throughput gap is ~27× (7B dense), 38–45× (72B dense), and ~57× (MoE), not 122×, because:

 1. **Intra-node NVLink is unaffected.** All 8 GPUs within each node still communicate at 900 GB/s on both IB and ETH.
 Only the inter-node link changes.
 2. **GPU compute is nonzero.** Even on Ethernet, the GPUs perform some useful work between network stalls.
 The step time is compute + network, not network alone.
 3. **FSDP pipelining overlaps *some* transfers.** While one layer computes, FSDP prefetches the next layer's parameters.
 On IB this hides everything; on ETH it hides a fraction.

-The 72B model shows a larger gap (45×) because: (a) each layer is ~10× larger, generating ~10× more inter-node traffic per collective, and (b) with only 16 GPUs, each GPU holds more parameters but the compute-per-GPU is still insufficient to hide the massive ETH transfer time for 72B-scale layers.
+The 72B model shows a larger gap (38–45×) because each layer is ~10× larger, generating ~10× more inter-node traffic per collective.
+The gap decreases slightly from 45× (2 nodes) to 39× (8 nodes) because even InfiniBand takes longer to coordinate 72B-scale collectives across more participants, while Ethernet is already completely saturated and barely changes per-GPU throughput as nodes increase.

 ### Why the MoE Gap Is Even Wider